Skip to main content

 Service Requirements for VA Cash-Out Refinance

-Veterans and active-duty service members who meet length-of-service requirements typically qualify.
+Veterans and active-duty service members who meet length-of-service requirements typically qualify - the same va loan requirements that apply to a VA purchase.
 National Guard and Reserve members may also be eligible, provided they fulfill the necessary duty or service standards.
 Certain surviving spouses can qualify under specific conditions.
+For a deeper look at who can use VA benefits and how entitlement works, review our guide to VA loan eligibility.

 Understanding the Certificate of Eligibility (COE)